The Pros and Cons of Buying a House

 For instance: Imagine you buy a $275,000 home with 20% down.
 This leaves $220,000 still owed.
 Using the formula assets minus liabilities, you have $55,000 (or 20%) in equity—the percentage of the house you already “own”—straight out of the gate.
-The equity will continue to increase as the amount you owe decreases and if your property value appreciates.
+The equity increases as the amount you owe decreases and if your property value appreciates.

-There are ways to build equity faster.
-You can pay more than the required monthly mortgage payment, thus contributing more to the principal balance.
-You can also make improvements to your home that increase its value—an increase in value means an increase in equity.
+You can build equity faster by paying more than the required monthly mortgage payment and contributing more to your principal balance.
+You can also make improvements to your home, increasing its value—an increase in value means an increase in equity.

-Home equity has the added effect of increasing your borrowing power.
+Home equity also increases your borrowing power.
 The greater your equity, the more money you can borrow against it.
-Home equity loans are a popular way to get cash for just about anything—renovations, the purchase of a second home, or other long-term investments for your future.
+Cash-Out Refinancing is a popular way to get cash for just about anything—renovations, the purchase of a second home, or other long-term investments for your future.

 Financial Considerations for Renting

-It is clear that homeownership comes with advantages (tax savings and equity) and disadvantages (higher upfront costs and responsibility for repairs).
-On the other side of the coin, renting has financial considerations of its own.
+Homeownership comes with advantages and disadvantages.
+As another option, renting has financial considerations of its own.
 Here are some of the most important things to keep in mind.

 Fewer Unexpected Expenses

-While homeownership can come with a myriad of unknowns, the cost of renting tends to remain the same month after month, for the term of the lease.
-During that time, you’ll pay a fixed cost to live in the rental—even if the bathroom sink refuses to drain on Tuesday and the water heater fails on Friday afternoon.
+While homeownership can come with a myriad of unknowns, the cost of renting tends to remain the same each month, for the term of the lease.
+During that time, you’ll pay a fixed cost to live in the rental—even if the bathroom sink refuses to drain or the water heater fails.